Electron Collision Cross Sections in Tetrafluoropropene HFO1234ze(E) for Gas Mixtures in Resistive Plate Chambers: Results and discussion

 where $p$ is the pressure of the gas.
-Figure \ref{fig:plot6} shows the comparison between the Koch et al.'s predictions and the MC calculations based on our set of electron cross sections.
+Figure \ref{fig:plot6} shows the comparison between the predictions by Koch et al. and the MC calculations based on our set of electron collision cross sections.
 As shown in figure \ref{fig:plot6}, a good agreement is achieved in the whole pressure range investigated.
-Relative errors between Koch et al.'s predictions and our MC calculations are lower than 2\% for pressures ranging from 10 kPa to 120 kPa.
-This might confirm that the scaling of the three-body electron attachment cross section according to the gas density $N$ can be correctly applied for pressures greater than 45 kPa, for which no experimental data are available at the present.
+Relative errors between predictions by Koch et al. and our MC calculations are lower than 2\% for pressures ranging from 10 kPa to 120 kPa.
+This may confirm that scaling the three-body electron attachment cross section according to the gas density $N$ can be accurately applied for pressures greater than 45 kPa, for which no experimental data are currently available.